 We believe that the local Church is a congregation of immersed believers, associated by covenant of faith and fellowship in the Gospel; observing the ordinances of Christ (Baptism and the Lord’s Table); governed by His laws, and exercising the gifts, rights and privileges invested in them by His Word; that its called or given officers are Pastor (also called Bishop or Elder) and Deacons whose qualifications, claims and duties are clearly defined in the Scriptures.
 We believe that the true mission of the Church is the faithful witnessing of Christ to all men as we have opportunity.
 We believe that the local Church has the absolute right of self-government, free from the interference of any hierarchy of individuals or organizations, that the one and only superintendent is Christ through the Holy Spirit; that it is Scriptural for true Churches to cooperate with each other in contending for the faith and for the furtherance of the Gospel; that each local Church is the sole judge of the measure of its cooperation; that on all matters of membership, of policy, of government, of benevolence (charity), the will of the local Church is final.
 We believe that the local Church is God’s plan for accomplishing His commission in this age.
 We believe, therefore, that all other Christian institutions and agencies should have as their objective the aid and strengthening of the local Church.
 We believe that it is the responsibility of each local Church to have no fellowship with those organizations involved in apostasy (falling away from the truth); to have no fellowship with those organizations that are disobedient or are walking disorderly.

-We believe that the Lord’s Supper is the commemoration of His death “till He come”, and should always be preceded by solemn self-examination.
+We believe that the Lord’s Supper is the commemoration of His death “till He come.”
 We believe that the Biblical order of the ordinances is first, baptism, then the Lord’s Supper, and that participants in the Lord’s Supper should be immersed believers and a member of a New Testament Church.

 We believe that civil government is divinely appointed for the interests and good order of human society; that magistrates are to be prayed for, conscientiously honored and obeyed; except in those things opposed to the will of our Lord Jesus Christ Who is the only Lord of the conscience and the coming King of Kings.